pvp-masterk/6b6twiki/docs/Groups/saviors.md

 ## Founding information
 * Founding date: Unknown
 * Founded by:
+  * patosogamer
+  * PollyNeedCrack
-  * Iced_cave
+  * DataDrop
 ## Accomplishments
-- Greifed a lot of bases and clans
+- Greifed multiple bases and clans
-- Built some of the coolest bases
+- Built large detailed bases
-- Reaching 1000 discord members and 30 clan members prior to its deletion
+- Reaching 1000 discord members prior to its deletion

 ## Bases
 As mentioned above, Saviors had some massive good looking bases such as: